bryanwweber/thermostate/paper/paper.md

 ThermoState combines the CoolProp [@coolprop; @cp-article] and Pint [@pint] packages to enable easy evaluation of equations of state without needing tables as well as automatic unit conversion.
-In addition, ThermoState has an easy to understand API that utilizes class attributes to store the properties of interest.
+In addition, ThermoState has an easy to understand API that utilizes instance attributes to store the properties of interest.

 Because of the simplicity of use and because students do not have to perform trivial arithmetic, ThermoState also enables students to engage in higher levels of learning by evaluating the performance of systems for a range of input parameters.
+Packages such as NumPy [@numpy] and Matplotlib [@matplotlib] can be used to generate ranges of input parameters and plot the output.
+Students can interpret the plots and understand the behavior of systems for a range of input values.
 This type of analysis would not be possible with traditional table-based techniques because of the sheer number of calculations required.

 # Functionality and Usage